-Golden Sands Resource Conservation & Development.
-Founded in 1972 and based in Stevens Point, Golden Sands is a nonprofit organization that serves 13 counties in Central Wisconsin.
-They assist volunteers, citizen groups, and government agencies with water, farming, and forestry projects.
+Golden Sands Resource Conservation & Development Council, Inc. Founded in 1972 and based in Stevens Point, Golden Sands is a nonprofit organization that serves 13 counties in Central Wisconsin.
+They primarily assist farmers and landowners while involving volunteers, citizen groups, and government agencies with water, farming, and forestry projects.